jvta/AzureVM/README.md

 ## Parameter Files
 The solution includes a .gitignore file to prevent unintended upload of any *.param.json files into your public storage

 Create a local parameter file for each VM to be built and store it as appropriate within your organisation.

 It is recommended to abstract all sensitive data out of parameter files and store as Secrets in Azure Key Vault.

-For example, provisionVM.json creates a VM that requires two sensitive inputs by default: adminUsername and adminPasswordOrKey.
-These should be stored in a Key Vault as distinct Secrets and referenced within a parameter file as follows:
+For example, the provisionVM templates (either with or without data disks) create a VM that requires two sensitive inputs by default: adminUsername and adminPasswordOrKey.
+These should be stored in a Key Vault as distinct Secrets and referenced within the parameter file as follows:

 ```JSON
 {